underguiz/aks-sql-elastic-transactions/readme.md

  This repository showcases the use of [Elastic Transactions](https://docs.microsoft.com/en-us/azure/azure-sql/database/elastic-transactions-overview?view=azuresql) in an Azure
  SQL Database, that allows an application to run transactions against several databases without the need to use MSDTC which can be trick, specially with containers.

  The sample app is a .net framework application that runs on Windows nodes on AKS.
-It's a Flight and Hotel Booking application that spans a transaction in two SQL Databases using [System.Transactions](https://docs.microsoft.com/en-us/dotnet/api/system.transactions?view=net-6.0) coordinated by [Azure SQL Database](https://docs.microsoft.com/en-us/azure/azure-sql/database/sql-database-paas-overview?view=azuresql) instead of MSDTC.
+It's a Flight and Hotel Booking application that spans a transaction over two SQL Databases using [System.Transactions](https://docs.microsoft.com/en-us/dotnet/api/system.transactions?view=net-6.0) coordinated by [Azure SQL Database](https://docs.microsoft.com/en-us/azure/azure-sql/database/sql-database-paas-overview?view=azuresql) instead of MSDTC.

 ### Architecture